Kaelus/Rocky/README.md

 6. To recover the corrupted Rocky:
    - Use the script recover_local.sh:
-     - `./recover_local.sh ../conf/0/recover_local.conf`
+     - `./recover_local.sh ../conf/0/recover_local.cfg`
    - Stop
      - `./stop_local.sh`

 7. Confirm the recovery is made correctly:
-   - Run the rocky node again in the same way as described in Step 1 and 2.
+   - Run the rocky node again in the same way as described in Step 1 and 2 above.
    - `sudo mount /dev/nbd0 /tmp`
    - Then, check the contents of the corrupted files are restored correctly. e.g., you may cat the text file and see if its contents is same as it was tampered by threatening messages.

 8. To clean and start over again:
+   - Unmount the nbd0:
+     - `sudo umount /tmp`
    - Quit the Rocky node by typing -1 or ctrl-x
    - In the working directory's script directory:
      - `./stop_local.sh`